-Looking for information about accessibility on campus?
-Visit our campus map.
+For accessibility on campus, visit our campus map.

-Before accessing services and accommodations, students must register with the Meighen Centre.
+Students must register with the Meighen Centre before accessing services and accommodations.
 We highly recommend you register early as documentation may be required and some supports take time to implement.

 About the Meighen Centre